-On 24 March 2021, Dr Hye-Kyung Lee gave a talk “Supporting the cultural industries using venture capital: a policy experiment from South Korea” in the CMCI staff seminar.
-The talk was based on the findings of her fieldwork in Seoul in 2019, and her paper with the same title is currently being reviewed by a journal.
+On 24 March 2021, I gave a talk “Supporting the cultural industries using venture capital: a policy experiment from South Korea” in the CMCI staff seminar.
+The talk was based on the findings of my fieldwork in Seoul in 2019, and my paper with the same title is currently being reviewed by a journal.
 The talk explored the complex relationship between the state, the cultural industries and the financial market by looking into how venture capital is used to support the film and cultural industries in South Korea.

 During the past twenty years, many countries have developed policies to support the cultural and creative industries (and even arts sectors).
 Using finance is one of them.
 There are many examples such as providing loans (e.g., Creative England’s debt financing), loan guarantees (e.g., France’s IFCIC, Creative Europe’s loan guarantee facility, South Korea’s completion guarantee, and the UK’s Creative Industries Finance, 2012-2017) and incentives for private investors (e.g., France’s SOFICA scheme and the UK’s Enterprise Investment Scheme).
 Note: those financial tools used by French cultural policy makers were introduced in the 1980s while others were more recently introduced.
 Yet, there has been a huge lack of research in the nature of such financial tools and their impacts.
 Lee argues that this is problematic as using finance – that is, bringing financial institutions and products to the domain of cultural policy – raises many challenging questions on the relationship between culture, the state and the (financial) market.

-It was against such a backdrop that Lee embarked her research into the Korean government’s active use of venture capital financing.
+It was against such a backdrop that I embarked on this research into the Korean government’s active use of venture capital financing.
 It was the beginning of the new millennium when the Korean cultural ministry and the film council began partnering with venture capital companies to raise public-private funds dedicated to the cultural and film industries.
-In the seminar, Lee firstly theorised the central roles played by the Korean state in promoting the cultural industries by defining it as a new patron state, and then explained what motivated the government to introduce venture capital financing for public cultural investment.
-Lee continued to explore the distinct nature of the cultural venture capital market in relation to the fundamental features of cultural financing, that is, high risk, the prevalence of project financing and the lack of finance capital.
-She also talked about the tensions and negotiations between three participants in this peculiar financial market.
+In the seminar, I firstly theorised the central roles played by the Korean state in promoting the cultural industries by defining it as a new patron state, and then explained what motivated the government to introduce venture capital financing for public cultural investment.
+I continued to explore the distinct nature of the cultural venture capital market in relation to the fundamental features of cultural financing, that is, high risk, the prevalence of project financing and the lack of finance capital.
+I also talked about the tensions and negotiations between three participants in this peculiar financial market.

 Cultural venture capital investment occurs in the overlapping zone where the government (and the film council), investors (cultural distributors) and financial institutions (VC companies) interact and negotiate.
 In this overlapping zone, the government should balance out different interests by both regulation and provision of incentives.